Finite indentation of highly curved elastic shells: Mathematical Formulation

 \subsection{Stress Resultants}

-Following \citep{steigmann1999,sanders1963,yeung1994}, the virtual work done by the shell may be written as:
+Following \cite{steigmann1999,sanders1963,yeung1994}, the virtual work done by the shell may be written as:

 where $T_s$ and $T_\theta$ are planar stress resultants and dots indicate the variation of a quantity.
-This expression may be derived from three-dimensional theory by integration through the thickness \citep{sanders1963,yeung1994}, assuming the Kirchhoff hypotheses.
+This expression may be derived from three-dimensional theory by integration through the thickness \cite{sanders1963,yeung1994}, assuming the Kirchhoff hypotheses.

-We can thus see that the moment resultants are conjugate to the virtual changes in curvature, but the terms conjugate to the virtual changes in the stretches are \lq generalised tensions' \citep{yeung1994}, which take the form of tension plus curvature times bending moment.
+We can thus see that the moment resultants are conjugate to the virtual changes in curvature, but the terms conjugate to the virtual changes in the stretches are \lq generalised tensions' \cite{yeung1994}, which take the form of tension plus curvature times bending moment.
 It is these generalised tension stress resultants that feature in \rr{equibshell}, and they therefore should be of this generalised form, including the $M \kappa$ terms, and so we will define

-where the parameter $\xi \in \{0,1\}$ is zero for the commonly used approximation and one for the full expansion as required by \rr{dotU}.
-These additional terms arise from the fact that a small shell element is actually curved rather than flat, and they tend to be neglected in the derivations which lead to \rr{equibshell}.
-In this case we find that when the shell is highly curved, these terms become significant and cannot be ignored; an explanation in Cartesian coordinates is found in Article 328 of \citet{love1927}.
-These additional terms appear naturally in the theory of \citet{steigmann1999}, as well as others \citep{sanders1963,pietraszkiewicz1989,pietraszkiewicz1993,opoka2009} which derive the governing equations from a variational principle as opposed to a force balance.
-The necessity of these terms in the buckling of liposomes is discussed in \citep{pamplona2005}.
-Similar terms are used in \citep{blyth2004, evans1994}, but with the opposing curvatures in the additional terms, i.e. $\tau_s = T_s + M_s \kappa_\theta$; this may have come from the presence of these opposing curvatures in the definition of the integrals in the three-dimensional theory, the reason for this discrepancy is not clear.
+where the parameter $\xi \in \{0,1\}$ is zero for the commonly used \lq first approximation' \cite{pamplona2005} and one for the full expansion as required by \rr{dotU}.
+These additional terms arise from the fact that a small shell element is actually curved rather than flat as implicitly assumed in \rr{equibshell}, and so the tension and bending moments are coupled together due to rotations of the surface; see \cite{pamplona2005} for more details.
+We will show here that when the shell is highly curved these terms become significant and cannot be ignored; an explanation in Cartesian coordinates is found in Article 328 of \cite{love1927}.
+These additional terms appear naturally in the theory of \cite{steigmann1999}, as well as others \cite{sanders1963,pietraszkiewicz1989,pietraszkiewicz1993,opoka2009} which derive the governing equations from a variational principle as opposed to a force balance.
+The necessity of these terms in the buckling of liposomes is discussed in \cite{pamplona2005}.
+Similar terms are used in \cite{blyth2004, evans1994}, but with the opposing curvatures in the additional terms, i.e. $\tau_s = T_s + M_s \kappa_\theta$; this may have come from the presence of these opposing curvatures in the definition of the integrals in the three-dimensional theory, the reason for this discrepancy is not clear.